-- 1. Greenville County School District, Transportation - a.
-Activate ESF-1 upon request of the Director of the Emergency Management Divison. - b.
-Deploy personnel and equipment to designated areas upon request of the Emergency Management Division. - c.
+- c.
 Maintain liaison with the County EOC. - d.
 Coordinate and maintain liaison with all organizations of ESF-1. - e.
 Maintain liaison with ESF-16 regarding traffic flow into and out of the disaster area. - f.
 Maintain liaison with organizations requiring transportation support. - g.
 Request State School Bus Transportation Office to provide maintenance for the state owned buses when required. - h.
 Report operational status of vehicles and equipment to the County EOC, ESF-1. - 2.
+Green Link - a.
+Activate ESF-1 upon request of the Director of Emergency Management. - b.
+Deploy personnel and equipment to designated areas upon request of Emergency Management. - c.
+Maintain liaison with the County EOC. - d.
+Coordinate and maintain liaison with all organizations of ESF-1. - e.
+Maintain liaison with ESF-16 regarding traffic flow into and out of the disaster area. - f.
+Maintain liaison with organizations requiring transportation support. - g.
+Request State School Bus Transportation Office to provide maintenance for the state owned buses when required. - h.
+Report operational status of vehicles and equipment to the County EOC, ESF-1. - 3.
 Local Government, Public, Private and Volunteer Organizations - a.
-Maintain liaison with the ESF-1. - b.
-Keep personnel informed on the current situation. - c.
-Dispatch personnel and equipment to designated areas at the request of ESF-1. - d.
-Maintain liaison with ESF-16 for current information on the traffic control situation.
+Maintain liaison with the ESF-1.